-Global markets continued rallying in the first quarter of 2017 with the MSCI All Country World Index returning 6.9%.i We believe Q1 is only the beginning, an initial surge as this bull market enters its final third-typically an acceleration phase.
+Global markets continued rallying in the first quarter of 2017 with the MSCI All Country World Index returning 6.9%.i We believe the strength in Q1 is a continuation of the trend that started last year, an initial surge as this bull market enters its final third-typically an acceleration phase.
 This implies not only robust returns in 2017, but plenty of bull market ahead.

 Q1 had many features we expect for the full year.
 Uncertainty continued falling-particularly over European politics, as the Dutch election proved to be immaterial for markets.
 We expect similar for French and German elections later this year.
-Non-US equities edged US, while small cap-particularly US small cap lagged.
+Non-US equities edged US, while small cap-particularly US small cap-lagged.
 Oil prices faltered.
 The Fed hiked interest rates in March, an event the headlines warned about, and long-term rates fell slightly.
 In the US, the new Trump administration took office with a lot of noise and many promises, yet has not been able to follow through with much at this point.
 As we wrote in Q4, globally, most investors' reaction to Trump ranges from trepidation to terror.
 The more Trump's administration struggles to enact campaign promises, bringing much less change than many expected, the more investors will feel relief.
-This should continue to boost sentiment, helping propel equities higher.
+This should continue to boost sentiment, helping propel stocks higher.

-While optimism is growing, fear lingers-providing fuel for equities, which climb the wall of worry.
-For example, when the American Health Care Act failed in late March, many warned the so-called "Trump Rally" would become a "Trump Slump" as politicians dashed investors' hopes for tax cuts and market-friendly reforms.
+While optimism is growing, fear lingers-providing fuel for stocks, which climb the wall of worry.
+For example, when the American

+Health Care Act failed in late March, many warned the so-called "Trump Rally" would become a "Trump Slump" as politicians dashed investors' hopes for tax cuts and market-friendly reforms.
 In reality, this rally was never about Trump.
 It began in February 2016, when the correction ended, powered by falling uncertainty-the resolution of the Brexit vote and US election brought bullish clarity.
 All along, we have said falling uncertainty would boost markets regardless of who won America's election.
 This bull market rose during and after 2010, when Congress passed the Affordable Care Act and Dodd-Frank.
 The same occurred for 2013's tax hikes.
 Equities don't suddenly require tax cuts, health care reform or a repeal of Dodd-Frank.
 Less radical shifting, for good or ill, lets businesses and investors assert themselves.
 We believe global markets will continue rising alongside a growing global economy.

 As 2017 began, we said Europe had more economic surprise potential than America-and it did, with services and manufacturing surveys hitting six-year highs as order books swelled.
 Headlines treated growth as new, a post-crisis turning point, ignoring the 15 straight quarters of growth that preceded it.
 Central bankers there still talk of recovery, yet the economy is in a sustained expansion, having eclipsed pre-2008 highs.
 Pundits who acknowledge Europe's surge warn it is temporary, yet the data supports continued growth.
-The eurozone's Leading Economic Index is on a seven-month hot streak, most recently rising 0.5% m/m in February.ii Loan and money supply growth are steady.
-Yield curves throughout Europe steepened, even as America's ii The Conference Board, as of 28/03/2017.

-flattened in Q1.
+The eurozone's Leading Economic Index has risen for seven months, most recently i Net of dividends.
+Source: FactSet.

+rising 0.5% m/m in February.ii Loan and money supply growth are steady.
+Yield curves throughout Europe steepened, even as America's flattened in Q1.
 So far Europe's ascendance has confirmed our expectations for a prolonged leadership shift and signs for global growth continue to point positive.